 This workshop actually took place last year for Thanksgiving, not this year.
-I completely forgot to write about it, so I remembered to write a reflection now to try to recycle some of the activities we had in my holiday lessons.
+Unfortunately, I completely forgot to write about it, so I remembered to write a reflection now to try to recycle some of the activities we had in my holiday lessons.

 We started with a conversation and sharing basic information and traditions about Thanksgiving, and then we continued with a very active game which I loved.
-The game used PowerPoint with photos (just photos, no text) connected to Thanksgiving and strips of papers with words spread out on a desk.
+The game used PowerPoint with photos (just photos, no text) connected to Thanksgiving and strips of paper with words spread out on a desk.
 We had to move the tables around the classroom to have more space for movement.
-The professor changed the slides, and as she did, our task was to locate the strip of paper which describes that slide, take it, run to the other desk and drop it there, while also reading the answer.
+The professor changed the slides, and as she did, our task was to locate the strip of paper which describes that slide, take it, run to the other desk and drop it there while also reading the answer.
 When the professor shared the correct answer, we went to the next slide.

 We were separated into two groups, and the group who selected more correct pieces of paper won in the end.
-The game was very competitive and very fun, and I believe I can use the game with older learners as well, basically with any topic.
+The game was very competitive and fun, and I believe I can use the game with older learners as well, basically with any topic.
 I would continue with a photo description to further practice English with new words.

 Listening, sequencing and filling the blanks